Roaring Run Furnace

-Roaring Run Furnace is a historic iron furnace located in Jefferson National Forest near Eagle Rock, Botetourt County, Virginia.
+Roaring Run Furnace is a historic fiery furnace located in Jefferson National Forest near Eagle Rock, Botetourt County, Virginia.
 It was built about 1832, and reflects the national and statewide economics of the iron industry during the 19th century.

 It was listed on the National Register of Historic Places in 1983.

 The furnace is on the northeastern corner of the Hoop hole wild area.